United States biofuel policies: Title VII – Research and related matters

 Title VII provides for increased funding for advanced biofuels research through the Agricultural Bioenergy Feedstock and Energy Efficiency Research and Extension Initiative (Section 7207).
 Additionally, the Sun Grant Program (Section 7526) found in Title VII provides support for and coordinate advanced biofuels research, extension, and development between government agencies, universities, and research institutes.

 Title IX – Energy

-Title IX provides for two programs to be implemented including the Biomass Crop Assistance Program (BCAP, Section 9001) and the Biorefinery Assistance Program (Section 9001).
+Title IX provides for two programs to be implemented including the Biomass Crop Assistance Program (BCAP, Section 9001) and the (Section 9001).
 The BCAP supports the production of dedicated crop and forest cellulosic feedstocks and provides incentives for harvest and post-production storage and transport.
 The Biorefinery Assistance Program (Section 9001) provides grants and loans for the development, construction, and retrofitting of commercial-scale refineries to produce biofuels.
 Also included are requirements for funding and evaluation of these programs.
 More specifically $1.1 billion in mandatory funding is to be allocated for FY2008 through FY2012.
 Provisions are in place requiring a series of reports assessing how ethanol production may be impacting the farm economy, environment, and consumer food prices (Section 15322).
 Studies include: